martynoel/DataStructuresAndAlgorithmsSeries/Sorting/InsertionSort.md

 Here are the exact steps that Insertion Sort uses:

-***1. Move the next element in the array from the unsorted portion to the sorted portion
+- Move the next element in the array from the unsorted portion to the sorted portion
-2. If that element is out of order in the sorted portion, have it switch places with each other element in the sorted portion until everything is in order
+- If that element is out of order in the sorted portion, have it switch places with each other element in the sorted portion until everything is in order
-3. Repeat until there are no elements in the unsorted portion, and every element in the sorted portion is in order.***
+- Repeat until there are no elements in the unsorted portion, and every element in the sorted portion is in order.

 And there you have it — the famous Insertion Sort!